SDI predicts Q4 earnings greater than in 2024

 The predicted per share profits for the current quarter, however, would represent an increase of about 23 percent compared with fourth quarter 2024 earnings of $1.36 per diluted share.

-According to SDI, more recently flat-rolled steel prices have improved, with the company crediting import volumes that have declined while underlying demand “has been seasonally steady.”
+According to SDI, more recently flat-rolled steel prices have improved, with the company crediting import volumes that have declined while underlying demand has been seasonally steady.

-The company says order backlogs for its finished steel and its building and construction products extend “well into the second quarter [of] 2026, with healthy pricing.
-Current order activity is steady with expectations for improved volumes in 2026, as interest rates decline and the support from the U.S. infrastructure program and onshoring are expected to positively impact demand for not only steel joist and deck products, but also for flat-rolled and long product steel.”
+"Current order activity is steady with expectations for improved volumes in 2026, as interest rates decline and the support from the U.S. infrastructure program and onshoring are expected to positively impact demand for not only steel joist and deck products, but also for flat-rolled and long product steel," the company continues.

-Adds SDI, “The aluminum team is continuing with the successful commissioning and startup of the company’s Columbus, Mississippi, aluminum flat-rolled products mill and San Luis Potosi [Mexico] satellite recycled slab center.”
+“The aluminum team is continuing with the successful commissioning and startup of the company’s Columbus, Mississippi, aluminum flat-rolled products mill and San Luis Potosi [Mexico] satellite recycled slab center.”

-The metals company says it has successfully produced finished products for the industrial and beverage can sectors and has produced aluminum hot band and received related qualifications for its use in automotive applications
+The company says it has successfully produced finished products for the industrial and beverage can sectors and has produced aluminum hot band and received related qualifications for its use in automotive applications